Music Education Major Related Careers

-Piano: MUS-P 110, Beginning Piano Class 1 (unless your primary instrument is piano, guitar, organ, or harp, or your intended major is in Early Music or Recording Arts).
-If you wish to investigate more advanced classes, take the secondary piano placement examination during the orientation program prior to the fall or spring semester.
-The schedule is available from the secondary piano coordinator, JS 204.
+Piano: MUS-P 110, Beginning Piano Class 1.
+If you wish to investigate more advanced classes, take the secondary piano placement examination.
+The schedule is available from the secondary piano coordinator, firstname.lastname@example.org.

 ‘PLAN B’ courses: Alternative academic plans in case you are not admitted to the School.